fbpx

 My first experience using the Autodesk API for file upload was a process of entertainment and learning.
 The former is because I was discovering new concepts within the industry and the latter is because I was learning about the request structure and the flow of the uploading process.

-If you are also starting to work with Autodesk Forge, in this article I intend to give an overview and some considerations of what it takes to upload files as a project resource in Autodesk.
+If you are also starting to work with Autodesk APS, in this article I intend to give an overview and some considerations of what it takes to upload files as a project resource in Autodesk.

 For practical purposes, the process related to authentication tokens will be excluded.
 In addition, the code examples are based on JavaScript (NodeJS).

-What is Autodesk Forge?
+What is Autodesk APS?

 It offers tools for design, engineering, visualization, and collaboration, seamlessly integrating with Autodesk’s suite of products.
 By using Forge, developers can automate design-to-manufacturing processes, visualize CAD data in 3D, and unlock new ways to collaborate in real-time.
 Its robust APIs and services drive the future of digital design and construction, bridging the gap between creativity and technology